aroy11/workoutAPI/README.md

 Click `Ctrl + Shift + B` to build the project.
 The build artifacts will be stored in the `bin` directory.
 Use the publish profile 'CustomProfile' to build the application in Release mode and deploy the build to IIS through Web Deploy.

 ## Jenkins

 Run `git push` to push the staged changes to remote repository.
 Jenkins will poll GIT SCM every 5 minutes to pull out the latest changes(if any), trigger a build and host the latest changes through Web Deploy in IIS.

 Job url: `http://localhost:8080/job/WorkoutTrackerAPI/`

 ## Production server

 Navigate to `http://localhost:8888/Help` in a browser to verify the WebAPI endpoints are up and running in IIS.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma].
+Click 'Run All' in Test Explorer of Visual Studio to execute the unit tests VSTest test runner.
-Karma tests added: 11/11 specs
+Unit tests added: 11/11 tests

 ## Git